-Order by Contract of the High Court
+Order by HH Judge Kramer sitting as a judge of the High Court

-1.Permission is hereby granted on all grounds.

-2. CPR Rule 45.43 applies as this is an Aarhus Convention claim

-3. The Interested party's application for disclosure for disclosure of the names of the Benbow group and their resources as an aid to an application to vary the costs limits under CPR 45.43 is refused.
+- 1.Permission is hereby granted on all grounds. - 2.
+CPR Rule 45.43 applies as this is an Aarhus Convention claim - 3.
+The Interested party's application for disclosure for disclosure of the names of the Benbow group and their resources as an aid to an application to vary the costs limits under CPR 45.43 is refused.